mikedanylov/algorithms-pack/README.md

 - check brackets in code (stack)
 - phone book (direct addresing with two maps)
 - hash chains (hash table using the chaining scheme)
+- find pattern in text (Rabin-Karp's algorithm with precomputed hashes)